ollbx/match-list.nvim/doc/03-match-groups.md

 ## Priorities

-If you have multiple _scanners_ that can match the same line, you can set a priority, to destinguish between them.
+If you have multiple _scanners_ that can match the same line, you can set a priority, to distinguish between them.
 For example:

 ```lua
 { [[error: \(.*\)]],       { "message" }, priority = 0 },